top of page

 For small businesses, this means writing in a natural, helpful way rather than trying to cram keywords into every sentence.

+For local businesses, your Google Business Profile is often more important than your website homepage.
 In 2025, many customers never even reach your site.
 They see your business on Google Maps, read reviews, check your opening hours, and make a decision from there.

 If your profile is incomplete, outdated, or barely touched, you’re likely losing work to competitors who’ve taken the time to set it up properly.
+A strong profile includes:

 • Clear service descriptions